 How much can I save on a pre-reg car?

-The most significant benefit of buying a pre reg car is clearly the price.
-For the build-up of fewer than 200 miles on the odometer (undertaken by a professional delivery driver), new car buyers could save you anywhere from 10% - 40% on the retail price.
+The most significant benefit of buying a pre-reg car is clearly the price.
+For the build-up of fewer than 200 miles on the odometer (undertaken by a professional delivery driver), new car buyers could save anywhere from 10% - 40% on the retail price.
 Depending on your preferred finance method, a pre-reg car could lower your deposit and reduce your monthly repayment costs significantly.

 When is the best time to buy a pre-reg car?